 Har holdt denne presentasjonen et par ganger før, som på Lean Agile Exchange og DDD Europe, samt noen ganger internt hos firma i Norge på norsk.
 Tenker derfor at norsk passer best her også.

-The way we organize ourselves at work has far reaching consequences for our society.
-What happens at work cannot be contained behind the office doors, it influences our entire social field – work produce people.
+The way we organize ourselves at work has far-reaching consequences for our society.
+What happens at work cannot be contained behind the office doors, it influences our entire social field – work produces people.
 Understanding the social aspects of work can help us understand why some methods succeed and why others, despite our continued faith in them, just don't work.

 This talk will build on research done in the social sciences, especially as part of the development of the Open Systems Theory framework for organisational development.
 This will be contextualised for IT, focusing on collaborative design and explains why some methods work while others don't.